mateuszjurewicz/notes_public/notes/English Vocabulary.md

 A street seller of fruit and vegetables in British towns.
 The term is derived from the words for a medieval variety of apple and seller, and later came to be used to describe hawkers in general.
 Very coloruful figures, distinctive, shouty / singy, at war with grocers and the police.
 - `coup de grâce`
 a blow of mercy, a death blow to end someone's suffering.
+- `coxswain`
+in rowing, the person navigating the boat with a stern (doesn't actually row).
+In naval terms, in the age of sails, it's generally a petty officer.
 - `crack-up` (a real crack-up) a funny person (informally in the US), but also a mental breakdown.
 RBG is famously a crack-up, according to Off Book.
 - `deciduous`